mogylevskyiruslan/pm-training/readme.md

 1. Install GIT tool: https://git-scm.com/downloads
 2. Go to [GitHub](https://github.com) and register a new account.
-3. Send your email address or nickname to Alexander Bespalko (in slack), so that you will get push access to the repository.
+3. Send your nickname to Alexander Bespalko (in slack), so that you will get push access to the repository.
 4. Go to [remote repository](https://github.com/abespalko/pm-training) and create a new forked version of the repository by clicking on "Fork" button.
 5. Clone *your* forked repository to local machine (clone it, do not download repo!).
 5. Create a new branch named `feature/{your_firstname_lastname}`.
 The branch should be created from `master` branch (default one.)